 - 1/8 tsp. salt

-Preheat oven to 350° F. Line a cupcake tin with 12 cupcake liners.
+- Preheat oven to 350° F. Line muffin tin with 12 cupcake liners.

-Fill cupcake liners using ¼ cup measuring cup.
+- Fill muffin cups using ¼ cup measuring cup.

 Peanut Butter Frosting

-- To achieve the amount of frosting seen in the photos for all cupcakes, double the frosting recipe.
+- To achieve the amount of peanut butter frosting seen in the photos, double the frosting recipe.